 Exercise has been shown time after time to combat feelings of depression and anxiety, as well as other negative moods.
 There are a number of factors contributed by exercise that may contribute to this.
 Exercise has been shown to boost one's overall mood, better one's overall quality of sleep, improve self-esteem, and combat social withdrawal.
 All of these factors are key players in fighting both depression and anxiety.

-Exercise, in addition to cognitive behavioral therapy, has been shown to improve treatment outcomes in depression patients.
+Exercise, in addition to cognitive behavioural therapy, has been shown to improve treatment outcomes in depression patients.
 From the early 1900's, studies have found links between exercises of moderate intensity and improved moods in depression patients.
 One study found that when depressed patients were assigned to an exercise group, a social support group, and a control group; the exercise group showed the largest improvements in mood.
 Another study found that the positive effects of exercise on both depression and anxiety were long-lasting, providing clients with longer-lasting mental health.

 Exercise can alleviate both depression and anxiety within your body, releasing muscle tension, changing your brain's chemistry to produce more happy hormones like serotonin, and building resilience within our brains.